minif/iphoneos2-app-fixer/README.md

 and then run that dump through this tool.

 ##### "(!!!)
 Error converting (app)!"
-The tool has somehow run into an error.
 Contact me or leave an issue with a link to the app in question.
 It could either be an invalid .ipa file or an issue with the tool.

+##### "ValueError: seek of closed file"
+Remember to `cd` to the iphoneos2-app-fixer directory.

 (This tool is extremely basic and does not test .ipa files.
 This functionality may be incorporated in the future)

 ### License
 This software is licenced under the [public domain](https://github.com/minif/iphoneos2-app-fixer/blob/master/LICENSE).
-You may use it in any way without restriction.